Skip to main content

 Prerequisites

-RemotiveTopology runs the topology with the help of docker containers that interact with each other.
-Thus, you need Docker.
 RemotiveTopology also supports Podman as an alternative, simply replace docker with podman in all instructions.

-To develop behavioral models for RemotiveTopology, you need Python 3.9 or later.
+To develop behavioral models for RemotiveTopology, you need Python 3.10 or later.

-On Windows you need to use WSL2.
+On Windows you need to use WSL2, follow the instructions below to get started.

 RemotiveTopology setup